 Geofences and beacons are usually used for location-based notifications.

 PWAs on Android gives you an option to send push notifications based on targeted criteria.
-In contrast to PWAs, Native apps on Android helps you to communicate with your users at a specific time and place.
+In contrast to PWAs, by building native applications with Android app builders , you can easily communicate with users and customers.

 3. App discoverability

 If your business is not well-known yet, search engine optimization (SEO) serves as a valuable tool.
 SEO helps your potential users to find out about your business.

 When it comes to PWA, you can take advantage of SEO as these apps are found from search engine queries.
 For native apps, App Store Optimization (ASO) works well, and brings valuable traffic to the app.

 You need to consider a few points while launching an app, that is: how your potential users believe in your app and how your content encourages users to put time and effort into your app.

 For instance, you own a restaurant and its app.
 Also, the primary purpose of your app is to display a menu and take reservations.
 Do you think your potential users will download such an app?
 They will probably do a quick search engine query to avoid wasting time and storage space.